p3sto/p3sto/README.md

 ### Hi there 👋

-I'm self-taught developer trying to take it further in college.
+I'm self-taught developer trying to take my knowledge further in college.
 I'm usually working on developing Paper plugins or experimental Minecraft server jars.
-I'm also an average enjoyer of CTFs and puzzles.
+I also like gaming, chess, CTF's and puzzles.

 </br></br>
 <div align="center">